What Test Cases To Automate For Efficient Cross-Browser Testing?

-Today, according to w3c, the most frequently used browsers are Chrome, Edge, Firefox, Safari & Opera.
-It is always advisable to run cross-browser test cases at least on these.
+People use more than one browser to search for your queries online.
+If you are only focusing on one, then you are missing out.
+According to w3c, the most frequently used browsers are Chrome, Edge, Firefox, Safari & Opera.
+It is always advisable to run cross-browser test cases, at least on these.
+Alongside this, it is also advisable to know what type test cases you should not automate and which ones you should.

 However, the process of analyzing and selecting the thousands of device, OS, and browser combinations requires time, expertise, and effort too.

-Find some helpful tips for cross-browser testing here.
+Find some helpful tips for cross browser testing here – Ultimate Guide to Cross Browser Testing

 1. GUI test cases that test the appearance of elements on UI